verbilonikita/Golden-Rose/README.md

 # Golden Rose App - in process, currently updating my API and will add soon, then refactor
+At the moment still has API from mealmaker

 ### On search page type "CAKE" || "DONUTS" || "CHOCOLATE"